We buy to keep.

 We meet every team lead.
 No agenda beyond understanding the business as it actually runs.

-We take the time to understand how the business runs today — systems, hand-offs, friction points — before considering any change.
+We map how the business runs today — systems, hand-offs, friction points — before considering any change.

 We agree the next 12 months with management.
 No imposed playbook.
 The plan reflects what the business is ready for.

-Permanence means saying no to actions other buyers consider standard.
-A few things we will not do.
+A perpetual horizon means saying no to actions other buyers consider standard.

 - 01No debt-loading